Significant and Premium Investor Visa Programs

-Any questions about the expression of interest and application process for the SIV, including the assessment of complying investments, should be directed to DIBP by emailing firstname.lastname@example.org.
+Any questions about the expression of interest and application process for the SIV, including the assessment of complying investments, should be directed to the Department of Home Affairs by emailing email@example.com.

 This is for information only and is not advice.
 Any person relying on this information does so entirely at their own risk and Austrade urges any user to seek professional advice before making any decision.
 Austrade denies liability for any loss arising from reliance on information provided on this website.